GabrielMoreau/uvmat-doc/help/README.md

   Calculated automatically from the data if not specified.
 - 'CoordUnit': character string representing the unit for space coordinates.
   It is used to distinguish image coordinates (CoordUnit='pixel') and physical (for instance CoordUnit='cm').
-  If 'CoordUnit' is defined, [projection ->#set_object] will be allowed only on objects with the same 'CoordUnit', and plots will be done by default with axis option 'equal' (same scale for both axis).
+  If 'CoordUnit' is defined, [projection->#set_object] will be allowed only on objects with the same 'CoordUnit', and plots will be done by default with axis option 'equal' (same scale for both axis).
 - 'Dt': time interval for CIV data.
   It is used for calibration, to transform displacement into velocity.
 - 'Time': real number indicating the time of the field, used to obtain time series from data sets.